 We also have a fully tiled wet lab (app.
 15 sqm) for sedimentology and granulometry.

-We have two boats available on Koh Phangan, but this one is currently ours:
+We have a variety of boats available on Koh Phangan, but this one is currently ours:

 RRRV Black Lagoon